The Concept of Model and its Triple History

 We have to note that the Latin "modulus" (like "exemplar") was used until 1750 in the scholarly world, since 1450 (Alberti) particularly for the architectural model, and in addition, for other small-scale representations of real objects.

 A prominent exponent is Leibniz.
 Following the description oft the benefits of making “Modulis” for the construction of fortresses he mentions in the year 1669 in his sketch of the “Ars inveniendi” the collections of models, which were very popular in his time: „de Theatro Naturae et Artis seu de Modulis rerum ipsarum conservatoriis" (G. W. Leibniz 1903, 163).
-Shortly after he proposed in his “Atlas universalis” a department of objects, which “oculis subjici possunt”: „Mechanica, ubi omnis generis Machinae et moduli" (223).
-And at the same time he praises in detail the making of “modulis ligneis (aut cereis)” to be good for imagination (596f).
+Shortly after he proposed in his “Atlas universalis” a department of objects, which “oculis subjici possunt”: „Mechanica, ubi omnis generis Machinae et moduli" (222-223).
+And at the same time he praises in detail the making of “exiguis modulis ligneis (aut cereis)” to foster imagination (596).

-First development: „modulus“ becomes German „Model“/“Modul“, French “modle”/”mole”/”moule”, English „mould„, Italian „mòdano„
+First development: „modulus“ becomes German „Model“/ “Modul“, French “modle”/ "molle"/ ”mole”/ ”moule”, English „mould„, Italian „mòdano„

 We hear (not testified) that in German the early loan word "Model" was already used in the times of Charlemagne by the religious master builders as architectural measure.
 From 1000 it is – accompanied by “Modul” - in freer use, on the one hand in the abstract sense as rule, pattern, form, example, on the other hand as industrial moulds for things like dragnets and bricks, later documents (e. g. contracts), fabrics and embroideries.
 Also the forms for printing on textiles and all kinds of hollow forms for casting goods and pastries were called “Model”.

-Quite similarly we have in French: "modle", "mole" and "moule" (otherwise: patron) and in English: "mould" (otherwise: pattern).
+Quite similarly we have in French: "modle", "molle", "mole" and "moule" (otherwise: patron) and in English: "mould" (otherwise: pattern).
 It is nice to see that in English first came the abstract meaning of “mould”, namely “distinctive nature as indicative of origin” (1225), and that it took a hundred years until the meaning became concrete, in the sense of hollow form or “pattern” (1320).
 In the 13th century we find in Italian "mòdano" as instrument for the asterisk measurement; only in 16th century it is used as measure, model and mould (otherwise: stampo).
 Since 1563 also „modanatura“ is used for "profilatura" or „elemento decorativo architettonico“.

 The respective words are in German „modeln“ (since Minnesang), in English „mold“ or „mould“ and in French „mouler“.

 „Moulding“ we find in English since 1327, for „ a raised or incised ornamental contour or outline“ in architecture since 1448, and as ornament on wood or metal since 1679. „Mollage“ we find in French since 1415 (droit des mouleurs du bois), „moulage“ since 1680 (terme de potier).
-In English „moulage“ apperas first in 1886, in German perhaps around 1850.
+In English „moulage“ appears first in 1886, in German perhaps around 1850.

 Second development: „modulus“ becomes Italian „mòdulo“, French and English „module“

-In the strict sense as measure “module” held itself through the times, similarly in physics as proportionality factor with distortion characteristics (elasticity: Hooke, Young), in techniques (with gear wheels) and in mathematics (logarithms, congruencies, Abel groups, etc.).
-For the English Language it was Roger Cotes who introduced 1722 the concept of “modulus”.
 In the years 1942-48 the famous Swiss architect Le Corbusier developed the "Modulor", an architectural standard, based on a man of 6 feet.
-The use of "module" for a standardized construction unit emerges in 1946 in English an expanded rapidly into the other languages.
+The use of "module" for a standardized construction unit emerges in 1946 in English and expanded rapidly into the other languages.

 Third development: „modulatio“ becomes Italian „modulazione“, French and English „modulation“